timtorChen/terraform-module-grafana-alert/README.md

 ⚠️ This project is still under development; use it with caution.

-Terraform module to create grafana-alerts.
+Terraform module to create grafana alerts.

 ## Usage